Vec-C/letsEncrypt/README.md

 Create a new ssh connection to the instance.

-Configure a new aws profile with the following command (Owner with ACM and EC2 rigths):
+Configure a new aws profile with the following command (Owner with ACM and EC2 rights):

 > sudo aws configure --profile ***PROFILE***.